minio/docs/source/includes/k8s/steps-configure-ad-ldap-external-identity-management.rst

 The following example assumes an existing :ref:`alias <alias>` configured for the MinIO Tenant.

-Use the :mc-cmd:`mc admin policy set` command to assign a user or group DN to an existing MinIO Policy:
+Use the :mc:`mc admin policy attach` command to assign a user or group DN to an existing MinIO Policy:

 .. code-block:: shell
    :class: copyable

-   mc admin policy set minio-tenant POLICY user='uid=primary,cn=applications,dc=domain,dc=com' mc admin policy set minio-tenant policy group='cn=applications,ou=groups,dc=domain,dc=com'
+   mc admin policy attach minio-tenant POLICY user='uid=primary,cn=applications,dc=domain,dc=com' mc admin policy attach minio-tenant POLICY group='cn=applications,ou=groups,dc=domain,dc=com'

 Replace ``POLICY`` with the name of the MinIO policy to assign to the user or group DN.